Guided Factory Tour

 Is there a charge for the tour?

-Yes, there is a cost for the tour: $10 for Adults, $5 for students and BMW Car Club members (must have CCA card with you upon arrival to qualify for discount).
+Yes, there is a cost for the tour.
+The fee is $10 for adults, $5 for students and BMW Car Club members (must have CCA card with you upon arrival to qualify for discount).

 Prepayment is required for groups of 10 or more and cancellations must be made at least 48 hours in advance for refunds.